 The FBI points out that these agreements can actually turnout to be legal if the so-called finder proves that they never intended to, or was able to, provide any financing.

-That’s frightening considering that just as the scammer schemed to dupe someone out of their money, they likely covered their bases with another way to avoid being found to have committed a crime.
+That’s frightening.
+The scammer schemed to dupe someone out of their money.
+They also likely covered their bases with another way to evade the authorities.

-Don’t let financial jams make you vulnerable to scammers
+Don’t let financial jams make you vulnerable to financial scams

 When it comes to offers to help you get out of financial jams, there are red flags to be aware of.

-Also, know that a scheme is in the works (or has been worked on you) if the offer entails nondisclosure or non-circumvention agreements.
+Also, know that a scheme is in the works if the offer entails nondisclosure or non-circumvention agreements.

 That gut feeling

-Perhaps the best type of scam detector is your gut.
+Perhaps the best type of financial scams detector is your gut.
 It’s that feeling you get when something just isn’t right.

-That feeling, along with the offer being “just too good to be true,” can help many you avoid being scammed.
+That feeling, along with the offer being “just too good to be true,” can help you to avoid being scammed.

-The website Scam Guard gives examples of these types of offers as including:
+The website Scam Guard gives examples of these types of offers, including: